Change the Narrative Fellowship Program

 Christina

 Christina (she/her) is passionate about digital art, graphic design, fashion, and skincare.
-Her interest in the arts led her to study Arts and Design.
-Even before the Fellowship, Christina was interested in addressing the negative narratives associated with low wages, education access, food insecurity, the importance of reproductive rights, and how economically vulnerable pregnant women are.
+Her interest in the arts led her to study Arts and Design at CCP.
+Even before the Fellowship, Christina was interested in addressing the negative narratives associated with low wages, education access, food insecurity, the importance of reproductive rights, and how economically vulnerable pregnant people are.
 Christina applied for the Fellowship because she wanted to be a part of something that would allow her to discover her voice.
+She is passionate about contributing to meaningful discussions about how economic hardships specifically affect women.

 Ciara